Highwire (song): Background

 On the song, Jagger said at the time of its release, "It's not about the war.
 It's about how it started."
 His brother Chris Jagger noted "it is a sideways swipe at the policies surrounding the Gulf War".
 Richards continued, saying, "This is not about the war.
 It's about how you build up some shaky dictator.
 You can't build them up, 'cause then you've got to slam them down."

 The song's lyrics deconstructs the build-up to the war and criticises the politics behind it:

 We sell 'em missiles, We sell 'em tanks; We give 'em credit, You can call the bank; It's just a business, You can pay us in crude; You love these toys, just go play out your feuds; Got no pride, don't know whose boots to lick; We act so greedy, makes me sick sick sick.

 We walk the highwire; Sending the men up to the front line; Hoping they don't catch the hell fire; With hot guns and cold, cold lies.

 Critical reception

 Pan-European magazine Music & Media wrote, "Still controversial after all these years -- that is a compliment in itself.
 This antiwar song sounds as if it was recorded in the days of Exile On Main Street.
 Richards's mean guitar riff underpins Jagger's biting vocals.
 No DJ can possibly deny the strong impact of it."

 Music video

 The accompanying music video for "Highwire" shows the band members performing against an industrial backdrop.
 The video did not feature Bill Wyman, leading to speculation that he had left the band.
-"Highwire" proved to be his last single release with the band, although his departure was not confirmed until 1993.
+"Highwire" proved to be his penultimate single release with the band (he reappeared for the promotional video of the single "Sex Drive"), although his departure was not confirmed until 1993.